CZ-NIC/knot/doc/operation.rst

    Care must always be taken **not to remove this file** from the backup nor to damage it.

+If a backup fails, the backup directory containing incomplete backup is retained.
+For repeated backup attempts to the same directory, it must be removed or renamed manually first.

 Offline restore
 ---------------